Glad You Came Here. Please Meet A

 In all of his writings Dychtwald asserts elders are more savvy than we give them credit for.
 They are shrewder gate-keepers and they have adult children, however distant physically, as backup.
 They are not fooled by the whimsical and often quixotic nature of social media that influences that now shapes public opinion.

-Her assignments have included marketing for entrenched brands like Timex, Stride-Rite, L’Oréal, Pennzoil-Quaker State and Fidelity and brought a diverse group of technology startups to market.
+Her assignments have included marketing for entrenched brands like Timex, Stride-Rite, L’Oréal, Pennzoil-Quaker State and Fidelity.
+She has brought a diverse group of technology startups to market.
+Some of them didn't make it -- Timing.
+Money.
+Lack of patience.
+Industry push-back.

 Beyond her day job, Cindy’s life reflects commitments of time and expertise to those who can benefit from her experience in fundraising, development, research, communications and branding.
 She has served on the boards and in roles with St. Francis House in Boston, the National Arthritis Foundation in Atlanta, The Home for Little Wanderers, RFK Action Corp and others.

-Her work in senior living recently brought her to the Board of Rogerson Communities, a non-profit on the forefront of providing affordable housing and health care to over 2000 families through 29 communities and programs in the greater Boston area.
-Their services include housing, adult day health, innovative fitness and memory loss care and support.
+Her work in senior living brought her to the Board of Rogerson Communities, where she chaired its Branding and Marketing Committee.
+Rogerson is a 160 year old non-profit on the forefront of providing senior housing and health care to over 2000 families through more than 30 communities, programs and services in the greater Boston area.
+Its footprint of residences and services continue to grow as it anticipates the growing needs of seniors to age in place.
+Today, Rogerson is formidable; delivering progressive housing and solutions for seniors through its assisted living, memory care, adult day health, innovative fitness programs, affordable and supportive housing. www.Rogerson.org

-She understands the complex needs of elders in a variety of settings, and the importance of engaging enterprise and communities in supporting their programs.
+She understands the complex needs of elders in a variety of settings.

 COVID has changed everything about the senior living business, industry, the lives of our seniors and how we must communicate with them and their loved ones.
 We were slow to react and we must now make up for how we failed them.
 Our efforts must be authentic in every way.